 Examples of ways we may intervene include:

 - informing the business about the concern raised with us and recommending they review their processes to manage bullying

 - working with the business to improve its processes and systems

 - working with industry groups to highlight and address issues specific to their work.

 What is involved when we investigate serious health and safety concerns?

 An investigation is a formal, structured process of inquiry conducted to establish the facts, identify any breaches of the law, prevent recurrence, recommend an appropriate response to any serious breaches identified and understand the causes and lessons learned where possible.
-We will consider an investigation into bullying concerns when the affected person has a medical diagnosis of a serious mental health condition and there is a link to bullying at work as the cause.
+We’re unlikely to intervene in one-off cases.
+However, WorkSafe may consider intervening where a PCBU has failed to manage significant work-related mental health risks.

 An investigation into a bullying concern will not:

 - require a person to be disciplined or sacked